 SESAR partners test system to reduce wake vortices during landing

 Small and medium-sized aircraft currently have to maintain a safety separation of approximately 10 kilometres from larger aircraft flying ahead of them.
-The reason for this is wake vortices that are created by the preceding aircraft, which can potentially create turbulence and destabilise the aircraft behind.
+The reason for this is wake vortices that are created by the preceding aircraft can potentially create turbulence and destabilise the aircraft behind.
 Austro Control and the German Aerospace Center (DLR) are working together with other partners at Vienna International Airport to reduce the lifetime of wake vortices in the approach area and thus further increase safety.
 The researchers are using a system of parallel ground plates, which causes wake vortices to dissipate more quickly.
 A laser measurement system (lidar) is used to record the behaviour of wake vortices in detail for subsequent evaluation.

 The project aims to demonstrate the effectiveness of the plate lines at large airports.
 “The very first evaluations of the new measurements in Vienna show that the wake vortices near the plates decay noticeably faster there as well,” says Frank Holzäpfel of the DLR Institute of Atmospheric Physics.

 With the results from recent validations, the partners aim to bring the solution to sufficient maturity level which may open the door to deployment and industrialisation.
 Over the course of the next two years, the partners will refine the specifications of the system and to complete an installation at Vienna Airport in order to demonstrate the benefits more widely.

 "The project team has done a great deal to enable this unique system to be tested during full-scale operations at a busy airport.
 Initial results are very encouraging, and if the effectiveness of the plate lines is fully confirmed, as expected, they will be able to provide increased safety and capacity at all airports in the future,” says Christian Kern, Director of the Air Traffic Management Department at Austro Control.